Skip to main content

 On-Prem Active/Active High Availability

-Advanced high availability (HA) deployment options use multiple active Sonatype Nexus Repository instances to maximize uptime and minimize data loss in the event of node failure.
+Advanced high availability (HA) deployment options use multiple active Nexus Repository instances to maximize uptime and minimize data loss in the event of node failure.

 PostgreSQL Required